NMPC27/Smart-Home-Solutions-UI/README.md

 # TODO:
 - use debounce on api of nodes edit (automation)
 - atençao as coisas modificadas dentro do node nao estão a ser guardadas
+- mudar a cor dos devices no building

 - fix sync problem between same cards (duplicated)
 - add automation skeleton